TomTomTommi/DeepMIH/README.md

 ## 3. Train

+1. Create a path to save the trained models and update `MODEL_PATH`.
+2. Check the optim parameters in `config.py` is correct.
+Make sure the sub-model(net1, net2, net3...) you want to train is correct.
-1. Run `train_old_version.py`.
+3. Run `train_old_version.py`.
 Following the Algorithm 1 to train the model.
-2. **Note: DeepMIH may be hard to train.** The model may suffer from explosion.
+4. **Note: DeepMIH may be hard to train.** The model may suffer from explosion.
 Our solution is to stop the training process at a normal node and abate the learning rate.
 Then, continue to train the model.

 ## 4. Further explanation